losrobbos/d04-b-snippets/3-react/README.md

 A reusable "lego" piece in your website, e.g. a header, including its javascript logic

+### JSX

+JSX (JavaScript XML) is kind of mixture between HTML and JavaScript data.

+The use case for JSX to get reusable layouts, where you can fill in different data.

+You can write an "HTML layout" once, and reuse it throughout your application.

+JSX is comparable to a javascript function that RETURNS HTML at the end, but different HTML depending on the INPUT variables.
+Different input variables => <b>same LAYOUT & STYLE, but different CONTENT</b>.

+This way you can e.g. create a list of todo cards, each having the same layout & style, but each having different Todo content on the card.

 ### Props

 Props are for components what parameters are for functions that you call.